HerculaneuminPictures

 A second honorific chair was set up for Appius Claudius Pulcher.

-Theatre, Herculaneum, July 2009.
-Proscenium.
+Herculaneum Theatre, July 2009.
 Photo courtesy of Sera Baker.

 Tunnel with electricity, and daylight at its end!
 Photo courtesy of Sera Baker.